-We at South Staffs Water Business understands that these are worrying and unsettling times for everybody, both personally and professionally.
-Please be assured that we have been working hard for some time to mitigate any effect Covid-19 has had on our service whilst following and reacting to all Government guidance in order to reduce the spread of the virus and protect our staff and the wider community.
+We at South Staffs Water Business understand that these continue to be worrying and unsettling times for everybody, both personally and professionally.
+Please be assured that we remain steadfast in our efforts to mitigate any effect Covid-19 has had on our service whilst following and reacting to all Government guidance in order to reduce the spread of the virus and protect our staff and the wider community.

 As a business ourselves, we are not immune to the effects of the virus control measures that are affecting you.
-As Government restrictions ease our priorities are still to look after our staff and to continue to serve our customers to the best of our ability.
-We are working closely with all our Water Wholesalers who also have plans in place to ensure that their services continue at the highest level throughout Covid-19 and also with the UK experiencing dry weather and surging domestic usage.
+As Government restrictions have recently tightened, our priorities are still to look after our staff and to continue to serve our customers to the best of our ability.
+We are working closely with all Water Wholesalers who also have plans in place to ensure that their services continue at the highest level throughout the Covid-19 pandemic.
 You should continue to contact your Wholesaler directly for any water quality and supply interruption concerns and we will keep in contact with you concerning any wholesaler guidance.
-If you are opening your business, with so much focus upon keeping your employees and customers safe, please ensure you take steps to ensure the water on site is also safe to use.
+If you are closing and opening your business premise(s), with so much focus upon keeping your employees and customers safe, please ensure you take steps to ensure the water on site is also safe to use.

 Q. What is South Staffs Water Business' advice